-As the shogun's royal prisoner, she'd be guaranteed a comfortable life in a gilded cage.
+As the shogun's royal prisoner, she'd live a comfortable life in a gilded cage.
 But Ryô isn't the kind of girl to take the easy way out.

 So refuse it she does.

-And now a failed revolt against the Ashikaga shogunate has left her with a price on her head and her spurned fiancé hot on her heels.
+And then a failed revolt against the shogunate leaves her with a price on her head and her spurned fiancé hot on her heels.

 Ryô escapes with Sen, her loyal lady-in-waiting.
 Atop sacred Mt.
 Kôya, Sen's uncle summons the mighty Kala Sarpa.
-If all goes as planned, the "Serpent of Time" will transport Ryo across six centuries to the present day, safely out of the shogun's reach.
+If all goes as planned, the "Serpent of Time" will transport Ryô safely out of the shogun's reach.